viv1/viv1.github.io/_posts/2025-12-26-why-your-python-logs-vanish-in-docker-pythonunbuffered-explained.md

 ## The Mystery: Why are my logs disappearing ?

-This has unfortnately happened almost every time I have come back to using python in my little side projects, or experiments.
+This has unfortunately happened almost every time I have come back to using python in my little side projects, or experiments.

 I create a neat little Python app.
 It runs perfectly, printing helpful logs at every step: